 Leverage the 3PL’s expertise and volume

-A 3PL is an expert in fulfillment operations, including receiving, picking, packing, shipping, labeling, carrier pickups, returns, and more.
+A 3PL is an expert in fulfillment operations and inventory management, including receiving, picking, packing, shipping, labeling, carrier pickups, returns, and more.

 This makes it easy to quickly get started with a 3PL that already handles large volumes of shipments.